UW police seek felony assault charge against alleged shooter during Milo Yiannopoulos speech

 Wells, the attorney for Elizabeth Hokoana, said Washington state self-defense laws allow people to protect themselves or others if they believe they face death or serious injury and act in a reasonable fashion.

-Kim Gordon, an attorney representing Marc Hokoana, said the video shows his client in a “position of retreating” and Dukes in a “position of advancing.”
+Kim Gordon, an attorney representing Marc Hokoana, said the video shows her client in a “position of retreating” and Dukes in a “position of advancing.”

 UW detectives have reviewed videos of the incident from various sources.